 Electrostatic and ionic air purifiers work by using electricity to attract and neutralize pollutants.
 The difference between the two is that ionic air purifiers release negatively charged air particles into the air which attach to pollutants and neutralize them in the air while electrostatic air purifiers create a negative charge on a set of metal plates within the core of their unit which draws and attracts oppositely charged pollutants out of the air.

 Simply put ionic purifiers chase particles in the air with negatively charged ions while electrostatic air purifiers attract and collect particles out of the air using negatively charged metal plates.
-Once ionic air purifiers neutralize pollutants, the neutralized particles are not collected as they are by electrostatic air purifiers but rather fall to the ground and settle on surfaces around your home and you have to clean up the mess afterward.
+Once ionic air purifiers neutralize pollutants, the neutralized particles are not collected as they are by electrostatic air purifiers in a collection compartment but rather fall to the ground and settle on surfaces around your home and you have to clean up the mess afterwards.